NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 When running with NVFlare, all the GRPC connections are local and the messages are forwarded to other clients through CellNet.
 The local GRPC ports are selected automatically by NVFlare.

 The encryption is handled in XGBoost by processor plugins, which are external components that can be installed at runtime.
-The following plugins are bundled with NVFlare:
+The plugins are bundled with NVFlare.

-- **nvflare**: This plugin forwards data locally to NVFlare for encryption.
-- **cuda_paillier**: This plugin uses GPU for cryptographic operations.

 Prerequisites
 =============